cheikhshift/docker2kube/README.md

 Notes on Kubernetes : I was skeptical at first but this thing really makes a difference.
 I setup a deployment file with kubeconfig (command in repository) to launch a deployment with 10 instances.
 With `go-wrk` I can complete 3000 requests in 4 seconds now.
 The kubeconfig deployment file will also have container resource limit.
 By default it is 128MB max memory.
 If a replica container goes over the limit, Kubernetes will restart it.

 Deploying Stateful applications : Create a StatefulSet with configuration file starter `default-statefulset.yaml`,  generated when you run command `kubeconfig`.
-This will also create a new service as well.
+This will also create
+- a new service.
+- a persistent volume & claim.